Animals and goods of animal origin; monitoring of trade

 The monitoring of trade in animals and goods of animal origin is the task of the official veterinarians at the district offices and serves to ensure compliance with animal disease, animal protection and food law regulations.

-In national and intra-community trade, as well as in the importation of animals and goods of animal origin from so-called third countries (countries that do not belong to the European Union), compliance with animal health, animal welfare and food safety regulations is controlled and ensured.
+For national and intra-community trade as well as for the import of animals and goods of animal origin from so-called third countries (countries that do not belong to the European Union (EU)) the compliance with animal health, animal welfare and food safety regulations is controlled and ensured.

-- To prevent the spread and introduction of animal diseases that pose a risk to our animals, but also to humans, such as rabies (dogs, cats) or FMD (foot and mouth disease).
-Animal diseases can be transmitted or introduced both by live animals and by animal products and produce, such as meat and meat products, hides, feathers, hunting trophies, blood and blood products or feed.
+- To prevent the spread and introduction of animal diseases that pose a risk to animals, but also to humans, such as rabies (dogs, cats) or foot-and-mouth disease (cattle).
+Animal diseases can be transmitted or introduced both by live animals and by animal products and commodities, such as meat and meat products, hides, feathers, hunting trophies, blood and blood products or feed.

-- in the case of live animals, to check whether the transport takes place under animal welfare conditions and to combat abuses.
+- in the case of live animals, to check whether transport takes place under conditions that respect animal welfare and to combat abuses.

 When importing live animals and goods of animal origin from third countries, the checks are carried out by veterinarians at so-called border inspection posts.
-The European Union (EU) has a network of these border inspection posts at all major points of entry into its territory by land, air and sea, all of which operate to the same standards.
+The EU has a network of these border inspection posts at all major points of entry into its territory by land, air and sea, all of which operate to the same specifications.
 They are headed by an official veterinarian.
 Bavaria has a border inspection post at Munich Airport, which is part of the Bavarian Food Safety and Veterinary Control Authority (KBLV).

-The regulations for the movement of animals and goods apply in principle not only to commercial imports but also to private individuals carrying, for example, dogs, foodstuffs and other goods of animal origin.
-This is especially important for imports from third countries.
+In principle, the regulations on the movement of animals and goods apply not only to commercial imports, but also to private individuals carrying, for example, dogs, foodstuffs and other goods of animal origin.
+This must be observed especially for imports from third countries.

 You can find out which regulations must be observed in detail and for which cases exceptions are possible from your veterinary office or the Munich Airport border inspection post.
-Information on this subject is also available on the Internet from the German Federal Ministry of Food, Agriculture and Consumer Protection, the Bavarian State Ministry for the Environment and Consumer Protection and the customs service centers.
+Information on this subject is also available on the Internet from the Federal Ministry of Food and Agriculture and the Bavarian State Ministry for the Environment and Consumer Protection, as well as from the customs service centers.

 - The amount of the fees depends on the individual case.